 “Lemonade, sweet tea and their spiked versions are notoriously high in sugar,” Navarro says.
 Instead, try pouring herbal fruit tea over ice or soak citrus fruits, cucumber slices or herbs in sparkling H2O.
 “They also make great mixers instead of the high-sugar, bottled ones,” she says.
 Just stir in a shot of vodka or tequila.
 The new, popular “hard seltzers” can also be a good choice, just be sure to avoid those with added sugar—and remember moderation is key.

 Satisfy your sweet tooth and get a side of fiber and antioxidants with fresh, juicy, in-season fruit like peaches, nectarines, plums and berries topped with a dollop of Greek yogurt, Navarro says.
-(Try grilling stone fruit halves first to caramelize the natural sugars.)
+(Try grilling stone fruit halves first to caramelize the natural sugars for a healthy barbecue recipe that’s bursting with natural sweetness.)
 Missing the crunch of a crust?
 Top with toasted almonds, pecans or oats.

 Check out our new Backyard BBQ Chicken meal, featuring a sauce that’s sweetened with honey instead of processed sugars and a hefty serving of veggies with mustard greens and cauliflower rice.